simoneSantoni/data-viz-smm635/README.md

 Software requirements
 =====================

-For this module you are supposed to run Python 3.7 on your machine.
+For this module you are supposed to run Python 3.7 or higher on your machine.
 Now, how to get Python work on your machine?
 There are several ways to do that.
 A fast, smooth alternative is to install [Anaconda](https://www.anaconda.com/what-is-anaconda/), an open source